 WTO colloquia bring in outside speakers to present recent research of interest to the greater Stanford community engaged in organizational research.
 Talks are held on Mondays from 12:00-1:15pm and lunch is served.
 Further details about each colloquium, including the title of the talk, an abstract and the colloquium’s location are distributed via email prior to each event.

-We were honored to host these speakers during the 2014-2015 academic year:
+We are honored to host these speakers during the 2014-2015 academic year:

 Oct 27, 2014